ACorpodean/Eco-friendly-Product-List/README.md

 - [ ] Main screen displaying all products, those that are soon to expire having a red background
 - [ ] Search for products
-- [ ] Add Product with name, weight, date, amount
+- [ ] Add Product with name, weight, date, price
 - [ ] Delete button
 - [ ] Edit button